NawodithaHerath/CPS---Centralized-Process-Automation-System--CPAS/README.md

 The project is motivated by the need to automate internal auditing processes, providing a solution to challenges in data management, communication, resource planning, monitoring, and decision support.

-This repository holds a all the coding file that built the **Centralized Process Automation System** project based on the Codeigniter 4 framework.
+This repository contains all the code files that built the Centralized Process Automation System project, based on the CodeIgniter 4 framework.
+The code structure follows CodeIgniter 4's framework and adheres to its file structuring rules
-Code structure based on the Codeigniter 4 framework and all the files are strucutred following the Codeigniter 4 framework corde's structureing rules.

-More before information about the development of this project, it is requiered to understand the Codeigniter 4 framework in first hand.
+Before delving into the development of this project, it is essential to first understand the CodeIgniter 4 framework.
 [CodeIgniter 4](https://codeigniter.com/user_guide/intro/index.html)

 This user guide corresponding to the cording structure of the Centralized Process Automation System.